Dye-pigment-ink-differences

 Color Vibrancy

-• Dye inks typically produce more vibrant and saturated colors due to their ability to fully dissolve in the liquid carrier.
+• Dye inks typically produce more vibrant and saturated printed colors due to their ability to fully dissolve in the liquid carrier.

 • Pigment inks tend to produce more muted colors compared to dye inks.
 While they may not be as vibrant, pigment inks often offer better color longevity and resistance to fading, especially when exposed to UV light.